jerel/membrane/README.md

 ## Example

-First create a `lib.rs` that exposes a `RUNTIME` static that will survive for the lifetime of the program. `RUNTIME` must provide a tokio style `spawn` function:
+First create a `lib.rs` that exposes a `RUNTIME` static that will survive for the lifetime of the program. `RUNTIME` must provide a `spawn` function, in this case we're using `tokio`:
 ``` rust
 use once_cell::sync::Lazy;
 use tokio::runtime::{Builder, Runtime};